nlptmu/clinicalNLP-emergency-outcome-prediction/README.md

 &emsp; Next, we employed [Gensim](https://radimrehurek.com/gensim/models/word2vec.html) to train word embeddings for text representation.
 The clinical narratives are jointly represented by the keyword embeddings.
 More specifically, the clinical narrative text *__T<sub>k</sub>__* is represented as a weighted average of the keyword vectors, and the weight *__λ<sub>i</sub>__* for a keyword *__K<sub>i</sub>__* is determined by its LLR value.
 In the case of a clinical narrative without any keyword, we calculated the mean of all word vectors in this clinical narrative and computed cosine similarity over all the keyword vectors to find the closest *__k__* to represent this clinical narrative.

 &nbsp;
 &emsp; The proposed model, depicted in Figure 1, consists of five main components: preprocessing, linguistic feature extraction, bidirectional long-term short-term memory (BiLSTM), a multi-feature fusion mechanism, and primary outcome prediction.
+In addition to the linguistic feature extraction by the CNTR, the text of the chief complaints and present illness are inputted into the deep neural network.
+In this study, we integrated the generated CNTRs of clinical narratives into the neural network by concatenating both positive and negative vectors, i.e., a 30-dimension vector for medical history and two 200-dimension vectors for chief complaints and present illness, respectively.

 &nbsp;